gsanc018/gsanc018.github.io/_posts/2020-01-17-dl_in_trading.md

-# Machine Learning in Finance
+# Deep Learning in Finance

 This is my first markdown post